Updates from the City

 City of Taylor

 There currently are no changes to essential City services including public safety and City of Taylor water and sewer services.
-All City buildings, including City Hall, Public Works, Utility Billing, and Maintenance, will be closed to the public until April 13.
+All City buildings, including City Hall, Public Works, Utility Billing, and Maintenance, will be closed to the public until further notice.
 Residents will still be able to contact City Hall employees through telephone or email.
 To contact City Hall, call 512-352-3675.

 **Dates are subject to change**